ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 I measured calories in as accurately as possible, researching nutrition facts when they were available, and making my best estimate when nutrition facts were not readily available.

 Similarly, I calculated calories out by consulting caloric burn rates for various exercises based on my weight at the time.
-It is also important to note that the calories out you see in the upcoming data does *not* include calories burned at rest.
+It is also important to note that this does *not* include calories burned at rest.
 That is, I recorded calories burned from intentional physical activities only.

 I calculated weight using an electronic weighing scale I have at home.